Skip to Content

 The sounds you're missing might be the ones you can't hear

-Most doorbells, alarms, and timers produce sounds in the high-frequency range, which is often the first area affected in age-related or noise-induced hearing loss.
+Such sounds are in the high-frequency range, which is often the first area affected in age-related or noise-induced hearing loss.
 These are among the most common symptoms of hearing loss, and often the easiest to overlook.

 While you might hear lower-pitched sounds like conversation or traffic just fine, higher-pitched tones start to fade, and your brain adjusts to accommodate, sometimes without you even realising it.

 However, there’s a difference between occasionally missing a timer and consistently failing to register important sounds.
-If it’s becoming a pattern, then it’s worth paying attention.
+If it’s becoming a pattern, then it’s worth looking into.

 It's not only about age